James-yaoshenglong/home/_pages/about.md

 ---

 - Hello, I am Shenglong, my English name is **James**.
+- I am currently a first year CS PhD Student at Georgia Tech in Computer Seurity.
-- I am a senior CS undergraduate student at City University of Hong Kong, supervised by Prof. Cong Wang.
+- I got my B.S. in CS from City University of Hong Kong, supervised by Prof. Cong Wang.
-- I have worked as a research intern at UCSB SecLab with Prof Christopher Kruegel and Prof. Giovanni Vigna.
+- Before joining Georgia Tech, I have worked as a research intern at UCSB SecLab with Prof Christopher Kruegel and Prof. Giovanni Vigna.
-- I will join Georgia Tech as a CS PhD in 2023 Fall.

 ## Research Interest

 - I am interested in everything related to computer security.
-- Currently, my research interests include but are not limited to binary security and system security.
+- Currently, my research interests include but are not limited to software security and system security.
 I am also interested in applying machine learning method in security area.
-- My recent projects are mainly focused on browser fuzzing.
 - My detailed research experience can be seen in my [cv](files/cv.pdf).

 ## Publication